Mesothelioma Symptoms

 - Heart murmurs

-Pericardial effusion, the fluid buildup around the heart, is caused by a number of conditions other than pericardial mesothelioma.
+Pericardial effusion, the fluid buildup around the heart, is caused by several conditions other than pericardial mesothelioma.
 Possible misdiagnoses include:

 - Heart disease